Logarithmic Enriques varieties: Examples

 \subsection{Log-Enriques varieties of IHS type}

-By Proposition~\ref{prop:conseq1}, any quotient of a $2n$-dimensional IHS manifold by a purely non-symplectic automorphism is a log-Enriques variety as long as the order of the automorphism does not divide $n$.
+By Proposition~\ref{prop:conseq1}, any quotient of a $2n$-dimensional IHS manifold, with $n\geq 2$, by a purely nonsymplectic automorphism is a log-Enriques variety as long as the order of the automorphism does not divide $n$.
 Here, we discuss some features of examples which can be constructed from some deformation families of IHS manifolds.